9 Online Tools for Improving Your Content Marketing

 Email marketing has been shown to have some of the best ROI—better than social media, organic search, and digital advertising.

-At the same time, creating emails and newsletters that are attractive enough to be opened and to lead to website visits is a challenge.
+At the same time, creating emails and newsletters that are attractive enough to be opened and lead to website visits is a challenge.

 7. Poptin